aiidateam/aiida-website/docs/news/posts/2026-02-09-materys-ssh-agent-forwarding.md

 ### SSH Agent Protocol Flow

-Among all the protocol message types, only two operations need to be performed to implement an authentication only system:
+Among all the protocol message types, only two operations need to be performed to implement an authentication-only system (message types are defined in the SSH agent protocol specification):

 1. **Key Listing**: `SSH_AGENTC_REQUEST_IDENTITIES` → `SSH_AGENT_IDENTITIES_ANSWER`
 2. **Signing Request**: `SSH_AGENTC_SIGN_REQUEST` → `SSH_AGENT_SIGN_RESPONSE`

-All ssh agent message that are forwarded with our system are:
+All SSH agent messages that are forwarded with our system are:

-* Wrapped in `ProtocolMessage` (Type 3).
+* Wrapped in an Agent Packet (`ProtocolMessage` Type 3, as defined above).
 * HMAC-signed.
 * Protected with a cryptographic nonce.
 * Validated against the whitelist.